Skip to content

 3. Placement of complements

-To modify separable words with momentum or quantifier complements, you can put the modifier between the two characters or repeat the verb in front.
+To modify a separable word with momentum or quantifier complements, you can put the modifier between the two characters or repeat the verb in front.

 We spent half an hour taking photos.